 The Canon EOS M50 writes the 6000 x 4000 pixel image files to an SD/SDHC/SDXC (UHS-I) memory card.
 Memory cards are now very inexpensive and large files sizes are only a minor problem.
 Buy plenty of capacity and multiple cards.

-I recommend rotating memory cards to maintain a backup set until, minimally, you are able to get the images safely into your formal backup strategy (which includes off-sight storage).
-If your computer storage is lacking hard drive space available, simply add external storage.
+I recommend rotating memory cards to maintain a backup set until, minimally, you are able to get the images safely into your formal backup strategy (which includes off-site storage).
+If your computer storage is lacking hard drive space, simply add external storage.

 The M50 gets a rather-fast 7.4 fps frame rate and, if your application permits One Shot AF mode, a very fast 10 fps rate becomes available.
 These numbers surpass all M models before it, including the flagship M5.
 While the M50 can capture as many as 47 JPG images in a rated-speed burst, a solid figure, it has a miserly 10 RAW image buffer capacity spec.

 |Canon EOS M50||7.4/10||33/47||10||n/a|